“I try my hardest to achieve the client’s desired results.”

 - Secured a permanent injunction for his clients where a neighboring property owner refused to shield his outdoor lights that were shining directly into Mark’s clients’ bedroom.
 The court held that the defendant’s on-going use of the outdoor lighting significantly harmed Marks’s clients under the applicable community standard and Pennsylvania law.
 The Court also awarded his clients monetary damages to compensate them for the harm they suffered.

-Mark currently serves as a Board Member of the Zoning Hearing Board of the Borough of Conshohocken and as Secretary/Solicitor of the Greater Conshohocken Business and Development Corporation, widely known as #LoveConshy.
+Mark currently serves his third term as a Vice Chairman of the Zoning Hearing Board of the Borough of Conshohocken.
+He also serves as Secretary/Solicitor of the Greater Conshohocken Business and Development Corporation, widely known as #LoveConshy.